Real-J/Text-Summarization-using-NLP/README.md

 ---
 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache 2.0 License**.